 Film Review: Children of Paradise (Les Enfants du paradis, 1945)

-To say that American and French cinema industry took very different paths at the end of first half of 20th Century would be an understatement.
-In 1939 Hollywood produced Gone with the Wind, epic period melodrama which would become commercially most succesful film of all times and part of global popular culture that exist to this day.
-Six years later came film which is often considered to be French answer to Gone with the Wind.
-It was Children of Paradise, 1945 epic period melodrama directed by Marcel Carné, film which is today mostly known for winning critics’ polls about best films of all times and being deeply appreciated by hardcore cinephiles.
+Six years later came a film which is often considered to be the French answer to Gone with the Wind.
+It was Children of Paradise, the 1945 epic period melodrama directed by Marcel Carné, a film which is today mostly known for winning critics’ polls about the best films of all time and being deeply appreciated by hardcore cinephiles.

 RATING: 8/10 (+++)